Healthy thinking leads to healthy behavior.

 - Setting Goals

-- Understanding self-care
+- Understanding and practicing self-care

 - Expressing and resolving feelings